-The Windows clock, as you know, is at the bottom right of your desktop and pops up time and date information when you click on it.
+The Windows clock, as you know, is at the bottom right of your desktop and pops up time and date information when you right-click on it.

-Apart from Window’s server (time.windows.com), you can use any one of the servers maintained by NIST to get the time and date.
-To change the time server setting, click on Start button and type change time zone in the search box.
-Click on result.
+Apart from Windows time service (time.windows.com), you can also use any one of the time servers, maintained by the NIST, to get the accurate time and date.
+To change the time server setting, click on the Start button, type change time zone in the search box and click on result.

-Go to Internet time tab.
-Here you will see the synchronization settings.
-It displays information about last synchronization and when the next sync will happen.
+Go to the Internet time tab.
+Here, you will see the time synchronization settings.
+It displays the information about the last time synchronization and when the next resync will happen.

-Note: If it set to automatically synchronize on a scheduled basis (ex – 1:00 A.M. every Sunday) then it will not show that information.
+Note: If the time setting is set to automatically synchronize on a scheduled basis (e.g. 1:00 A.M. every Sunday), it will not show that information.

 To change the current time server, click on Change settings button.
 (In the screenshot below, the computer is set to automatically synchronize with time.nist.gov.
 I applied this setting before writing the article.
 In your computer, the current time server should be time.windows.com).

 Here you can choose the server.
 Click on drop down and the list of servers will appear.
 The server time.windows.com is the default one and is maintained by Microsoft itself.
 The other four servers are maintained by the National Institute of Standards and Technology (NIST) in the US.

 You can also run the Windows Time Service tool or W32tm.exe to to configure the Windows Time Service settings.

 Open the command prompt and type W32tm/? and hit Enter.
 You will see the list of all the parameters.
 Then, run the w32tm tool along with /resync argument (w32tm/resync).
 This triggers an instant time synchronization, provided the Windows Time service is running.